marvinobig/recipes-wa/README.md

 # odin-recipes

-I created a HTML recipe document that links to multiple recipes.
+I created a HTML only recipe website that links to multiple recipes.

 ## learning outcomes achieved